AmKcit/js.new/README.md

 # js.new
-this is my new practice for javascript
+this is my new practice for javascript. auther - Amit Kc